PBS Dependant Visa UK Guide

 • The PBS worker’s Certificate of Sponsorship (if applicable)

-How long is PBS dependant visa processing?
+How long does a PBS dependant visa take?

 In general, you can expect to wait as follows for visa processing, however, pandemic restrictions may affect visa processing and applicants are advised to check leadtimes when making their application.